 The query result can then be imported directly into the Cytoscape network you are building – without having to deal with result file formats, incompatible column standards or identifiers.

 The BioGateway Database

-BioGateway contains several datasets, called graphs, from various sources.
-Each of these graphs have a set of relation types, describing different types of relationships between entities.
+BioGateway contains several datasets, in the form of bridge graphs, from various sources.
+Each of these bridge graphs has a set of relation types, describing different types of relationships between entities.
 The different graphs, the most important relation types in them, and their meaning is described below.